 Accommodations of other needs not known in Moretti’s time, such as whole rooms for storage of Amazon deliveries and current technology for office and security staff, were also incorporated.

-When finished, these two important lobbies that flank the main entrance to the complex will once again be an extension of the fluid architectural language Moretti planned almost 60 years ago.
+These two important lobbies that flank the main entrance to the complex once again are an extension of the fluid architectural language Moretti planned almost 60 years ago.